Continuum robot: Advantages

 The particular design of continuum robots offers several advantages with respect to rigid-link robots.
 First of all, as already said, continuum robots can more easily operate in environments that require a high level of dexterity, adaptability and flexibility.
 Moreover, the simplicity of their structure makes continuum robots more prone to miniaturisation.
 The rise of continuum robots has also paved the way for the development of soft continuum manipulators.
 These continuum manipulators are made of highly compliant materials that are flexible and can adapt and deform according to the surrounding environment.
 The "softness" of their material grants higher safety in human-robot interactions.

 Disadvantages

-The particular design of continuum robots introduces also many challenges.
+The particular design of continuum robots also introduces many challenges.
 To properly and safely use continuum robots, it is crucial to have an accurate force and shape sensing system.
-Traditionally, this is done using cameras, that are not suitable for some of the applications of continuum robots (e.g. minimally invasive surgery), or using electromagnetic sensors, that are however disturbed by the presence of magnetic objects in the environment.
+Traditionally, this is done using cameras that are not suitable for some of the applications of continuum robots (e.g. minimally invasive surgery), or using electromagnetic sensors that are however disturbed by the presence of magnetic objects in the environment.
 To solve this issue, in the last years fiber-Bragg-grating sensors have been proposed as a possible alternative and have shown promising results.
 It is also necessary to notice that while the mechanical properties of rigid-link robots are fully understood, the comprehension of the behaviour and properties of continuum robots is still subject of study and debate.
 This poses new challenges in developing accurate models and control algorithms for this kind of robots.